Selection for short-term empowerment accelerates the evolution of homeostatic neural cellular automata: Methods

 \subsection{NCA Model}

 The cellular automata (CA) consists of two channels: a binary live/dead channel, and a signaling channel with values ranging from 0-255 (Fig. \ref{fig:methods}A).
 Discrete values of signal concentration were employed in order to simplify the empowerment calculation which traditionally operates on discrete states.
 Although the signaling channel has no predefined meaning, it is provided to allow for an additional mechanism of communication between cells beyond just whether neighbors are alive or dead.
 Each live cell in the CA is governed by an identical feed-forward neural network with no hidden layers (Fig. \ref{fig:methods}B).
-The ten inputs to this network include the binary states of the four cells in its Von Neumann neighborhood and itself, and the signaling concentrations of the four cells in its Von Neumann neighborhood and itself.
-The network outputs four bits that determine whether or not the cell should replicate its binary state and signal concentration into its neighbors in the respective directions.
-Replication occurs regardless of whether the target cells is alive or dead by overriding the binary state and signal of the target cell.
-A fifth output value dictates the cell's signal concentration, binned to an integer in $[0,255]$, at the next time step (Fig. \ref{fig:methods}C).
-Updates are performed in sequential order from the top left to bottom right of the NCA grid.